 Inspired by iconic Canadian painters such as E.J.
 Hughes, Emily Carr, and Lawren Harris Clayton’s paintings resonate with a unique quality that seek to evoke a sense of place.
 Known for his signature landscapes of the south west coast of B.C., in more recent years Anderson’s desire for new motifs has him exploring the interior of B.C. as well as the mountains, foothills, and prairies of Alberta, home of his alma mater.

-In a career that has spanned over two decades, Clayton’s reputation as a world class artist continues to grow as examples of his unique landscapes find their way into collections through out North America, Europe, and Asia.
+In a career that has spanned over three decades, Clayton’s reputation as a world class artist continues to grow as examples of his unique landscapes find their way into collections through out North America, Europe, and Asia.

 Clayton Anderson lives and works on the Sunshine Coast, British Columbia, Canada.

 Just unwrapped ‘Abandoned’ after years in storage and just as thrilled as when purchased in 1999 in Prince Rupert!
 Looking forward to finding a new pride of place.

 Nice!
 Just curious, what edition number is the print?

 Having acquired Gale Warning and Vanishing Point, I think I am now a superfan!
 What beauty you’ve brought to my home, Clayton.

 Wow!
 So glad to hear it!
 Thanks so much!

 Hey Clay… how’s it going buddy?
 Your work is, as always, gorgeous.
 Say hi to Debi…

 A pleasure to know such a talent!
 Derek